nikyarora/berkeley-tech-clubs/_clubs/blueprint.md

 ## Fall 2020 Member Recruitment

-Our Applications are will open by Sunday, August 30th and **they will be due on Friday, September 4th 11:59PM.**
+Our Applications will open by Sunday, August 30th and **they will be due on Friday, September 4th 11:59PM.**

 Instead of having one large infosession this (virtual) fall, **Blueprint is hosting an infosession series!
 Every day from 8/30 to 9/4, we'll have four mini sessions, each limited to 10 applicants.** These small sessions will give you a chance to ask questions and talk to our members in a comfortable setting!

-**Visit 👉 [bit.ly/bp-infosession](http://bit.ly/bp-infosession) 👈 to sign up and learn more!**
+**Visit 👉 [bit.ly/bp-infosession](http://bit.ly/bp-infosession)n 👈 to sign up and learn more!**

 If you have questions, email us at [team@calblueprint.org](mailto:team@calblueprint.org)